-As our school-children know, Thanksgiving extends all the way back to the very founding settlements of the English-speaking Christians in what is now New England and Virginia.
+As our school children once knew, Thanksgiving extends back to the English-speaking Christians’ founding settlements in New England and Virginia.
 Edward Winslow, for example, wrote in his journal about the first Thanksgiving in that first harvest season in the New World in 1621.
 These Thanksgiving worship services continued through those difficult founding years.
-Another journal-writer, William Bradford, attested to the new Americans gathering together to thank God for His blessings.
-On June 20 1676, the Plymouth Council issued a Proclamation that read, in part: “The Council has thought meet to appoint and set apart the 29th day of this instant June, as a day of Solemn Thanksgiving and praise to God for such his Goodness and Favour . . .”
+Another journal writer, William Bradford, attested to the new Americans gathering together to thank God for His blessings.
+On June 20, 1676, the Plymouth Council issued a Proclamation that read, in part: “The Council has thought meet to appoint and set apart the 29th day of this instant June, as a day of Solemn Thanksgiving and praise to God for such his Goodness and Favour . . .”
 During those arduous days in which our present nation developed through unspeakable hardships, violent vicissitudes, and uncertainties without number, those now-famous colonies emerged, from Maine to Georgia, with each body politic creating thanksgiving days of their own.
 The Continental Congress governed the land from 1774-1789, during the terrible days of the American Revolution.
 It was Samuel Adams who drafted the wording for a Thanksgiving Proclamation in 1777 that gave the reason for the holy day:

 “To inspire our Commanders, both by Land and Sea, and all under them, with that Wisdom and Fortitude which may render them fit Instruments, under the Providence of Almighty God, to secure for these United States, the greatest of all human Blessings, Independence and Peace: That it may please him, to prosper the Trade and Manufactures of the People, and the Labor of the Husbandman, that our Land may yield its Increase: To take Schools and Seminaries of Education, so necessary for cultivating the Principles of true Liberty, Virtue and Piety, under his nurturing Hand; and to prosper the Means of Religion, for the promotion and enlargement of that Kingdom, which consisteth ‘in Righteousness, Peace and Joy in the Holy Ghost.’”

-General Washington, also, issued his own Proclamation of Thanksgiving.
-After the 1789 Presidential election, President Washington gave the first United States Proclamation of Thanksgiving on October 3, 1789.
+General Washington also issued his Proclamation of Thanksgiving.
+After the 1789 Presidential election (defeating my mostly forgotten ancestor, John Milton [1740-1817] of Halifax, North Carolina, and, later, Georgia, in the process), President Washington gave the first United States Proclamation of Thanksgiving on October 3, 1789.
 Successive presidents followed our first national leader in similar proclamations of Days of Prayer and Thanksgiving.
 Yet, with Abraham Lincoln, we have the framing of the National Day of Prayer that we know today.
-On October 3, 1863, with crisis of the American Civil War separating brother from brother, Abraham Lincoln called on the nation to set apart the last Thursday of the month of November to seek God in prayer and Thanksgiving: “I do therefore invite my fellow citizens in every part of the United States, and also those who are at sea and those who are sojourning in foreign lands, to set apart and observe the last Thursday of November next, as a day of Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens.”
+On October 3, 1863, with the crisis of the American Civil War separating brother from brother, Abraham Lincoln called on the nation to set apart the last Thursday of November to seek God in prayer and Thanksgiving: “I do therefore invite my fellow citizens in every part of the United States, and also those who are at sea and those who are sojourning in foreign lands, to set apart and observe the last Thursday of November next, as a day of Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens.”
 Politics got into the National Day of Thanksgiving during the days following the Great Depression.
 President F.D.
-Roosevelt, being urged by Fred R. Lazarus, Jr. (1884 – 1973), founder of what became Macy’s Department Store (then, Federated Department Stores) and a considerable donor to Democratic politicians, changed Thanksgiving from the last to the fourth Thursday in November.
-This was done in order to extend the shopping season.
-While Republicans decried the move as a “Democratic Thanksgiving” the country moved forward with the remnant of the Pilgrim’s prayers mixed in with Macy’s commercial interests.
-As television became more prominent in American homes football and, later, holiday specials like “Charlie Brown’s Christmas” added both sports and entertainment to the day’s festivities.
+Roosevelt, urged by Fred R. Lazarus, Jr. (1884 – 1973), founder of what became Macy’s Department Store (then Federated Department Stores) and a considerable donor to Democratic politicians, changed Thanksgiving from the last to the fourth Thursday in November.
+This was done to extend the shopping season.
+While Republicans decried the move as a “Democratic Thanksgiving,” the country moved forward with the remnant of the Pilgrim’s prayers mixed with Macy’s commercial interests.
+As television became more prominent in American homes, football and holiday specials like “Charlie Brown’s Christmas” added sports and entertainment to the day’s festivities.

 Therefore let us take a stand: Let every believer resist the temptations of this “secular age” that would draw us away from the covenants our spiritual forefathers in this country made with the Almighty and return unto Him with repentance, true faith, and hearts filled with thanksgiving.